adodonas/its/README.md

 Our objective through this project was to augment the understanding of how the COVID-19 pandemic has influenced the quality of air in Israel.
 By leveraging machine learning techniques, we offered valuable insights into the patterns and shifts of pollution during the lockdown phase.
 Our deductions underscore the significance of executing efficient strategies to curb pollution, especially in regions with heavy traffic.
 Moreover, our research accentuates the potential of machine learning algorithms in analysing and forecasting the dynamics of air quality amid unprecedented occurrences such as a pandemic.

-## Dataset
+# Dataset

-Here's a succinct overview of our dataset.
+Here's a clear and concise summary of the data we are working with.
 During our thorough examination of multiple data sources, we encountered inconsistencies across various data fields.
 Consequently, we opted to gather data from specific databanks, namely the Ministry of Environmental Protection of Israel and the Meteorological Service of Israel.
 We also explored the databank of the Israel Central Bureau of Statistics but deemed it unsuitable due to the substantial costs associated with data cleaning and engineering.

 From the Ministry of Environmental Protection, we obtained principal pollution measures such as NO, NOX, NO2, SO2 (detailed explanations for each will follow).
 On the other hand, we sourced the WS, WD, and RH features from the Meteorological Service of Israel, features which have been highly recommended based on past studies.
 In addition to these, we incorporated categorical features such as the day of the week and area into our dataset.

 ![](img/diagram.png)

-### Features:
+# Features:
 * **NO:** Stands for Nitric Oxide, a colorless and poisonous gas that is a primary contributor to atmospheric pollution.
 It's primarily produced from the emissions of vehicles and power plants.

 * **NOX:** This is a generic term for the nitrogen oxides that are most relevant for air pollution, namely nitric oxide (NO) and nitrogen dioxide (NO2).
 These gases contribute to the formation of smog and acid rain, as well as affecting tropospheric ozone.